Research Top Employee Recognition Providers

 2. Elevate the experts.
 Companies that score well on the Baker’s Dozen, FORTUNE Best Companies to Work For®, Everest Group PEAK Matrix®, etc., deserve more consideration.
 Also note the companies that have been around and are financially stable.
 You’d be surprised how quickly recognition providers come and go.
 Track records are important.

 3. Decide on features.
-Understand the product and program features that are commonly available, and don’t compromise on the most important ones to you and your organisation.
+Understand the product and program features that are commonly available, and don’t compromise on the most important ones to you and your organization.

 4. Include a scorecard.
-When designing your RFP—any RFP—be sure to create a scorecard to ensure your request addresses all the needs of your organisation.
-It’ll also minimise bias and protect against groupthink when it’s time to review proposals.
+When designing your RFP—any RFP—be sure to create a scorecard to ensure your request addresses all the needs of your organization.
+It’ll also minimize bias and protect against groupthink when it’s time to review proposals.
 Additionally, have your stakeholders agree on the scorecard before you release the RFP so you can revise it accordingly, if necessary.

 5. Tailor the RFP to the employee recognition industry.
 The quality of a proposal is directly proportional to the specificity of the request.
 Which means sending a generic RFP template is a big, time-consuming mistake.
 Most providers are happy to provide details.
 Help them help you.

 6. Craft questions deliberately.
 As a rule, questions that require a thoughtful response are more beneficial than those that can be answered in a single word, like yes or no. So phrase them to your advantage.
 Also, separating (rather than combining) questions will make them easier to answer and the answers easier to evaluate.

 7. Keep it simple.
 The more questions you ask, the more questions you’ll have to read, analyze, and score.
 Stay focused and ask only the questions you couldn’t answer elsewhere.
 Mimicking a legal cross-examination by posing questions you already know the answers to isn’t worth the time (even it feels good and thorough).